jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 It all started with a door in the face.
 I few more actually.
 I'm either too stubborn or too hopeful.
 Either way, I eventually learned my lesson.
 I was selling a product upper management were never going to buy.

 Before you wonder, it wasn't the price, there was no price.
 It wasn't the competition.
 None of that either.
-And I can promise it worked, because I spent years in a cubicle processing insurance claims for the frontline job it worked for.
+And I can promise it worked, because I had spent years in a cubicle doing the frontline job it worked for.

 I figured out how to solve a problem—and save 100 million dollars, 300,000 hours of productivity, and even several lives—with an app that was virtually free.
 All I wanted was to give it away.
 After years of working on political and economic theory, I’ve written (another) book about the untapped possibilities of new tech like apps, bio-monitors, and bitcoin.
 I wanted real-world proof, and maybe get some real-world credentials, to help validate my ideas.